RobinTail/zod-sockets/README.md

 The outgoing events should be configured using `z.tuple()` schemas.
 Those tuples describe the types of the arguments supplied to the `Socket::emit()` method, excluding an optional acknowledgment, which has its own optional schema being a callback function having ordered arguments.
-The schemas also may have transformations.
-Consider the examples:
+The schemas may also have transformations.
+This declaration establishes the constraints on your further implementation as well as payload validation and helps to avoid mistakes during the development.
+Consider the following examples of two outgoing events, with and without acknowledgment:

 ```typescript
 import { z } from "zod";